GovTechSG/ship-hats-overview/manage-user-groups.md

 ## Create user groups

 You can create user groups based on quota specified for your projects based on your subscription.

-shows quota at the top.

-with full quota, Create button is disabled.

 ### To create a user group
 1. From the side menu, click **Users** > **All User Groups**.